zlehmann/js-ajax-fetch-lab-v-000/README.md

 We need to provide our authorization token in order to list our own repositories with this API, so let's add our `Authorization` header (don't forget to assign your token to `const token`).

+> **RECALL** Doesn't it make sense to require API users to be _slightly_ more than "some anonymous person on the internet" in order to reveal one of GitHub's beloved users' repos?

 ```js
 const token = 'YOUR_TOKEN_HERE';